-If you are looking for exceptional optics at exceptionally low prices.
-Athlon scopes by Athlon Optics are just the right scopes for you.
+If you are looking for exceptional optics then Athlon scopes by Athlon Optics are just the right scopes for you.
 But who are Athlon Optics and why should you trust them with the task of keeping your target in sight?

-Athlon Optics, a US optics company, is a company that is committed to designing.
-Delivering top-tier quality optics at affordable prices.
+Athlon Optics, a US optics company, is a company that is committed to designing and delivering top tier quality optics at affordable prices.
 With a strong engineering and design team and a streamlined distribution line, customers can only expect the best with this reputable brand.

 It doesn't take long of r anew customer to recognize that the Althon brand is able to bring cutting-edge riflescope technology to every shooter.
 In short, Athlon Optics care about you getting the best optics for your rifle.
 Even if you are on a tight budget.

-Right, now that we have established a relationship based on trust with Athlon.
+Now that we have established a relationship based on trust with Athlon.
 Let’s take a look at three of their best budget riflescopes with our Athlon scope review.

 Athlon Argos BTR 8-34x50

 The Argos BTR 8-34 is one powerful scope you will definitely enjoy using on the range and even on a hunt.
 This is a first focal plane scope that is constructed of a 6061T6 aircraft grade one-piece aluminum tube.
-That is heat treated so as to give the body extra strength.
+This tube is heat treated so as to give the body extra strength.
 This construction is sure to last you on the field and will certainly not fail you.

 For starters, the specs of the Athlon Argo BTR come out with a power and optical lens size of 8- 34 x 56 FFP.
 The tube size is also 30 mm and The glass on a scope is one of the most important pieces scope makers need to get right.
 Surprisingly, for a scope in this price range, Athlon nailed it on the head.
 The Argos BTR has 2 coatings on the lenses.
 The first one is a multi-coat that enhances an image’s brightness and clarity during times of low light.
 Such as at dusk or dawn.
 The coating provided is one that is Fully Mult Coated.
 You can look forward to each leans being coated to help with fighting off glares and reflections.
 The second coating is an XPL coating that protects the lens surfaces from dirt, grease and even scratches from your shirt.
 (Yes, we all know you have been there.)

 Another critical component that determines the perfect functionality of a scope is the turrets.

-The turrets of Argos BTR are 1/10 MIL per click and have detents to facilitate for easily audible and tangible increments.
+The turrets of the Argos BTR are 1/10 MIL per click and have detents to facilitate for easily audible and tangible increments.
 As for tracking, the turrets of the Athlon Argon BTR 8-34 tack so perfectly it’s surprising to imagine.
-You are only paying $349.00 for such an accurate riflescope.
 Speaking of turrets and tracking, many hunters and target shooters will appreciate that this scope comes equipped with a reticle view.
 This allows you to take aim with all your targets.
 The reticle is etched onto the glass and is the perfect addition for more detailed reticle designs.
 This is unsurprising as this is one of the strong points of this and other Athlon scopes.

 This reticle is easy to read as the markings are thicker than on most reticles.
 An advantage for those with failing eyesight.
 For added visibility in low light conditions.
 The reticle is illuminated, hence the “IR” in the name (for Illuminated Reticle).

 For a low budget first focal plane riflescope. this power scope is bound to impress and can hold its own against high-end optics up to 1100 yards.
 Not just because of the features, but as it improves your marksmanship on the range.
 Overall, this is one of the most affordable scopes in our Athlon scope review.
 You can purchase this scope from several retailers including Athlon directly as well as Amazon.

 The Athlon Helos BTR

 If you are looking for a bit more than the Athlon Argos has to offer, but still, within a reasonable budget.
 Athlon still has your back in the form of the Athlon Helos BTR.
 And like the Argos, it comes in 6-24X50 and 8-34X56 configurations.
-And like the Argos, it is made from aircraft grade aluminum.
+Also like the Argos, it is made from aircraft grade aluminum.
 You will also find that it has state of the art features such as fully multi-coated lenses, and utilizes argon for fog and waterproofing.

-So what the differences between the Argos and Helos, besides the names and the Helos coming with a price tag of $569.99?
-The Helos definitely is an upgrade to the Argos.
+So what the differences between the Argos and Helos, besides the names and the Helos coming with a price tag that is almost double?
+Well, the Helos definitely is an upgrade to the Argos.
 And once you get to see what it has to offer, you will really appreciate this first focal plane scope and regret not having heard of it sooner.